gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Save the *conf.gro* file in a folder.
-The file looks like that:
+    The *conf.gro* file looks like this:

 ..  code-block:: bw